rachel-mp4/xcvr/README.md

 npm run dev
 ```

 Note that this is just a client.
-For an lrc server, see [weblrcd](https://github.com/rachel-mp4/weblrc)
+For an lrc server, use [lrcd](https://github.com/rachel-mp4/lrc)